nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Deleting a borrower : `delete`

-Deletes the specified borrrower from the address book.
+Deletes the specified borrower from the address book using index.

 Format: `delete INDEX`

-* Deletes the borrrower at the specified `INDEX`.
+* Deletes the borrower at the specified `INDEX`.
 * The index refers to the index number shown in the displayed borrower list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd borrrower in the address book.
+* `list` followed by `delete 2` deletes the 2nd borrower in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st borrrower in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st borrower in the results of the `find` command.

+### Borrow a book by a borrower: `borrow`

+Borrow a book from the library by a borrower.

+Format: `borrow INDEX BOOKTITLE`

+* Borrow the book with `BOOKTITLE` to borrower with index `INDEX`
+* The index refers to the index number shown in the displayed borrower list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `borrow 2 I Love CS2103T CS2101` will record borrower index 2, borrows a book called "I Love CS2103T CS2101".
+* `borrow 4 The Hero with a Thousand Faces` will record borrower index 4, borrows a book called "The Hero with a Thousand Face".

+Note:
+* Borrow is only allowed for borrower with **Merit Score > 0**.

+### Return a book from a borrower : `return`

+Return the book borrowed by a borrower.

+Format: `return INDEX`

+* Return the book borrowed by borrower with `INDEX`
+* The index refers to the index number shown in the displayed borrower list.
+* The index **must be a positive integer** 1, 2, 3, …​

+### Donate a book from a borrower : `donate`

+Records a borrower donating a book to the library.

+Format: `donate INDEX BOOKTITLE`

+* A borrower with `INDEX` has donated book `BOOKTITLE`
+* The index refers to the index number shown in the displayed borrower list.
+* The index **must be a positive integer** 1, 2, 3, …​

 ### Clearing all entries : `clear`